HacksByKPPSquared/NIDS-HIDSAlerts/main.md

 > 11\.
 Close the Sguil application.
 >
 > 12\.
 Leave the SecOnion viewer open to continue with the next task.

->
-> 3\.
-Network Security Monitoring with Squert
+<h2> 3.
+Network Security Monitoring with Squert</h2>

->
-> 3.1.
+> 3.1\.
 Analyzing Security Monitoring using Squert
->

 > 1\.
 While on the SecOnion system, double-click on the Squert desktop
 > icon.
 >